 11. Draw a Tree with a Fine Line Pen

-A fine line pen is an excellent tool for creating a detailed drawing which requires a fine line.
+A fine line pen is an excellent tool for creating a detailed drawing that requires a fine line.
 Another added bonus of using a drawing tool like this is that you can create a wash with a brush and water.
-A tree is a natural form which suitable to this type of drawing method.
+A tree is a natural form suitable to this type of drawing method.
 To create a drawing of a tree following the step by step approach:

 - Drawing the outline contour drawing of the outline of a tree.

-- How to breakdown this larger outline into smaller sections of contour which represent the different parts of the tree.
+- How to break down this larger outline into smaller sections of contour which represent the different parts of the tree.